ONSdigital/rm-collection-exercise-service/API.md

 ## Get Collection Exercises for Survey
 * `GET /collectionexercises/survey/{survey_id}` will return a list of known collection exercises for the survey id.
+* `GET /collectionexercises/survey/{survey_id}?liveOnly=true` will return a list of LIVE collection exercises for the survey id.

 ### Example JSON Response
 ```json